 For Truck Campers Traveling Though South Dakota

-Truck campers will agree that the Badlands of South Dakota is a place of extremes: visit in the summer and curse the heat and the violent lighting storms, yet you are excited by the wildlife and wildflowers – visit in the winter and be chilled by the cold and winds while marveling at the snow-dusted buttes.
+Truck campers will agree that the Badlands of South Dakota is a place of extremes.
+Plan a visit during the summer and curse the heat and the violent lighting storms.
+Yet you are excited by the wildlife and wildflowers.
+Visit the winter and be chilled by the cold and winds while marveling at the snow-dusted buttes.

 The prairie contains 60 species of grass that once covered one-third of North America.
 Today patchwork remnants of native grass represent adaptations of millions of years of changing conditions and sustain a diverse citizenry.
 The grassland occurs because the land is too dry to support trees while being too wet to be considered a desert.

-Once a thriving forest, now contains 60 species of grass and hundreds of species of wildflowers that support black-tail prairie dogs, mule deer, pronghorn, bison, coyotes, and bighorn sheep.
+Once a thriving forest of grass and hundreds of species of wildflowers that support black-tail prairie dogs, mule deer, pronghorn, bison, coyotes, and bighorn sheep.